 The Settlement Agreement’s terms will be explained in plain English by our lawyers, helping you to make a decision on whether its financial incentives are reasonable.
 Our solicitors understand how the Employment Tribunals calculate compensation, which means that we can help you reach an informed decision about the terms of the agreement you have been offered.Contact Us

 Settlement Agreements are legally binding agreements to bring your employment to an end, usually with your employer paying you a sum of money in return for you promising not to bring any claims.
 Previously these agreements used to be called Compromise Agreements.

 Typically Settlement Agreements are used in redundancies or business reorganisation but can also be used when an employee is off sick or where there is a workplace dispute.

-You cannot sign a Settlement Agreement without receiving independent legal advice about the terms and effects of the Settlement Agreement.
+You cannot sign a Settlement Agreement without receiving independent legal advice about its terms and effects.

 How much will it cost me?

 Usually, your employer will make a contribution towards your legal costs when they have offered you a settlement agreement.
 We will discuss this with you at the start of your case and agree what the costs will be.
 In many cases, the employer’s contribution will cover the cost of the advice we give.